Sanian-Creations/SYSP/README.md

 # SYSP: Screw You Sandy Pall

-Are you tired of Sandy Pall posting her disgusting videos all over your social media?
-Well worry no more!
-With this userscript, any videos of hers which are embedded on other pages (such as reddit) will be blocked the moment they try to load.
+Sandy Pall in a repulsive old woman who post skimpy videos of herself to small subreddits such as r/bonehealingjuice which aren't highly moderated, in order to promote her YouTube channel and the erotic books she sells.
+(I'm not making this up, here's a post of hers)

+She evades bans and blocks by creating new alts, but I refuse to give her my YouTube views, not even by accidentally clicking the embedded videos on Reddit.
+So, in order to spite her I wrote a script which blocks all embedded videos from her channel and replaces them with a black screen.

+If you've seen some of her posts and hate her guts as much as I do, I want to share the script with you to hopefully prevent her image from ever reaching your retinas again.

 # How to use
-2. Have a userscript extension installed, such as Greasemonkey, Violentmonkey or Tampermonkey.
+1. Have a userscript manager extension/plugin installed, such as Greasemonkey, Violentmonkey (the one I use) or Tampermonkey.
-3. Open [sysp.user.js](https://github.com/Sanian-Creations/SYSP/raw/main/sysp.user.js) and install the script.
+2. Open [sysp.user.js](https://github.com/Sanian-Creations/SYSP/raw/main/sysp.user.js) and install the script.